Will-Griffiths-Ireland/Mars-Colony-One/README.md

 * Users interested in space travel
 * Users interested in new work oppertunities
 * Users interested in a new life challange
-​
+* Users not sure what to do with their life (adolesents)
+* Users previously involved in work within challanging enviroments ​
 ### **User Stories:**
 ​
-* As a user, I want to quickly understand the subject and how it relates to me
+* As a user, I want to quickly understand the purpose of the site and its core message
 * As a user, I want to navigate through content easily
+* As a user, I want to learn more about what oppertunities there are for me on Mars
-* As a user, I want to learn more about the product/service
+* As a user, I want to learn about the technolgy the company uses
+* As a user, I want to easily submit my details so I can be contacted
 * As a user, I want to easily view the site with whatever device and browser I am using ​
 ### **Site Aims:**
 ​
-* To trigger an interest in joining a colony on Mars
+* Core aim is to generate as much interest as possible in the mission and for users to provide their contact details
 * To help the user understand the mission to colonise mars
 * To provide key details about the mission and what to expect
 * To get contact information from the user for future recruitment